Impact Statements

 tyre track.

-have tried endlessly for 15 years for the same equality because of
+endlessly for over 15 years for the same equality because of the track

-the track they run a profitable business, they can get workmen over
+they run a profitable business, they can get workmen over and were

-and were allowed a mechanical digger over to dig out ditches outside
+allowed a mechanical digger over to dig out ditches outside their

-their house which is on the common “to prevent flooding of our
+house which is on the common “to prevent flooding of our property”,

-and the trustees have with your machination destroyed what should
+You, and the Trustees have with your machination destroyed what should have been

-have been my happy retirement.
-That intelligent and professional
+my happy retirement.
+That intelligent and professional people such as

-people such as yourselves have not only condoned but perpetuate this
+yourselves have not only condoned but perpetuate this terrible misuse

-is within your power to put this right.
-You cannot undo the awful
+your power to put this right.
+You cannot undo the awful stress and

-stress and worry you have caused neither can you give me back all my
+worry you have caused neither can you give me back all my wasted

-wasted years trying to be allowed to put a track in so that I may
+years trying to be allowed to put a track in so that I may drive over

-drive over which the Prescriptive Right allows but you the trustees
+which the Prescriptive Right allows but you and the Trustees won’t

 Your